YBoost-22-23/J1-workshop-music-4/README.md

 ## What is an API ?
 An API is an interface that allows you to retrieve data from a website.
 API are set up by developers to allow other developers to use their data and make applications with it.

+## ORGANISATION PROPOSITION

+Dev 1 (easy) : Concept and create the interface of the app
+Dev 2 (easy) : Create the new song player (optimize the UX of YTB music for example)
+Dev 3 (medium -) : Get and display all videos according to the front of the app
+Dev 4 (hard) : Recreate the video uploader using tools previously presented
+Dev 5 (hard) : Create a script which displays video recommendations based on the one currently playing